ying-teaching/rn/docs/ch04/README.md

 const [todos, setTodos] = useState([{ text: "Learn Hooks" }]);
 ```

+The [RN State Guide](https://reactnative.dev/docs/intro-react#state) has more information and an example of a stateful component.

 ## 5 Core Components

+### 5.1 Core Component Caegories

 RN provides a set of commonly used [Core Components](https://reactnative.dev/docs/components-and-apis).
 The core components can be classified into the following categories: